A Quality Graduate HR Program - Now STEM Designated

 Top Ranking Faculty With Applicable Research For Today's Practitioners

-Our faculty have the most citations per publications amongst peers.
+Our faculty have among the most citations per publications amongst peers.

 You will be able to pull from our faculty's research, which is applicable to today's workers.
 You'll learn how to strategically align employees with business objectives and spearhead organizational goals. *Source: Academic Analytics